unrealfirefly/Digital-Avatar/README.md

 The current MVP (Minimum Viable Product) focuses on **Excel automation**.

-**For Businesses:** This technology allows you to automate Excel reports and workflows offline without APIs.
-Contact me at diktofonchik@gmail.com to discuss custom solutions.

 **Example:** The script autonomously opens Excel via Spotlight, reads the data from cell **B5** of the `test.xlsx` file, and outputs the result to the Terminal.
 This validates PAE’s ability to read, analyze, and act on local data without user intervention.

 -----